Ivo-Evans/notes/react.md

 3. 'props', the parts of JSX corresponding to HTML attributes, must use camelCase and often have different names.
 For instance, class in html is `className` in JSX.

 ## State and change in a React app
+The thing that distinguishes a framework from a library is inversion of control: when using a framework, you have to do things as the framework wants you to.
+React is a framework, and when it comes to managing change in your applications, this becomes salient.

+Let's first think about what will happen if you try to manage change as you would if you weren't using a frontend framework.

 - conditional re-rendering
 - state is managed by react
 - closures and setState